-Cohen agreed to the plea to save millions of dollars, protect his family and limit his exposure, Politico said, quoting an unnamed source.
+Cohen agreed to the plea deal to save millions of dollars, protect his family and limit his exposure, Politico said, quoting an unnamed source.

-The New York Times reported on Sunday that federal prosecutors were focused on more than $20 million in loans obtained by Cohen from taxi businesses owned by him and his family.
+The New York Times had reported on Sunday that federal prosecutors were focused on more than $20 million in loans obtained by Cohen from taxi businesses owned by him and his family.

 Mueller’s investigation, which began in May 2017, has resulted in the indictment of more than 30 people and five guilty pleas.